 Neither ectopic pregnancy nor sepsis are uncommon conditions.
 If diagnosed properly, Ms. Malec could likely have undergone treatment for the ectopic pregnancy and moved forward with a full life, children, and her partner.
 The first misdiagnosis set in motion a terrible chain of mistakes that leaves Ms. Malec to continue to try to make sense of the path before her.

 While Ms. Malec will almost certainly be provided financial settlement and medical care, no amount of money can replace missing limbs or a horrific change in life circumstances.
 While the hospital has provided assurances that the episode will impact its practices for the better, it is little comfort to a mother who can no longer hug her children with her own two arms.

 The story dramatically underscores the loss of those who are injured through medical negligence.
 Though compensation cannot return health or limb, it can provide for a lifetime of needed care and support—and perhaps a measure of hope that mistakes once made, will not be made again.

 If you are injured through medical or surgical mistake, speak with an experienced medical malpractice attorney about your options.

 Dedicated Legal Representation When You Suffer Medical Malpractice In Maryland Or Washington, DC

-If you are seriously injured due to a medical mistake like misdiagnosis or other poor medical treatment, the legal team at Schochor, Federico and Staton, P.A. can help.
+If you are seriously injured due to a medical mistake like misdiagnosis or other poor medical treatment, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. can help.
 We represent clients throughout Washington D.C. and Maryland, including Baltimore, Silver Spring, Upper Marlboro, Rockville, Greenbelt, Annapolis, and Columbia.

 When you have questions, we offer straightforward answers and superb legal guidance.
 Call 410-234-1000 or contact us today to schedule a free consultation today.